 }

-Second While Loop will make sure that, the given number is greater than 0.
-Let us see the working principle of this C Programming while loop in iteration wise
+If you don’t understand this program logic, please refer to the C Program to Count Number of Digits article.
+The second while Loop will ensure that the given integer is greater than 0.
+Let us examine the working principle of this C Programming while loop in an iterative manner.

-For this Armstrong number in c demonstration, User Entered value: Number = 1634 and Sum = 0
+For this Armstrong number in C demonstration, User Entered value: Number = 1634 and Sum = 0.

-Temp = Number
+Temp = Number = 1634

 First Iteration